Kallinteris-Andreas/Gymnasium-MuJoCo-Extras/Extra_Environments.md

 ## HumanoidPendulum
-The Humanoid Robot, but with objective of remaining standing up, instead of walking forward. (a Humanoid Version of "InvertedDoublePendulum")
+The Humanoid Robot, but with objective of remaining standing up, instead of walking forward.
+(A Humanoid Version of "InvertedDoublePendulum")
 ```py
 import gymnasium